Specific Info

 You’re able to load more weight on the the triceps.

-These multijoint exercisers help your biceps and triceps lift more weight.
+These mult-joint exercisers help your biceps and triceps lift more weight.

 Trust me, you will see a difference